On the decomposition into Discrete, type II and type III $C^*$-algebras: Essentially infinite -algebras and another equivalent form of type -algebras

 \smnoind $3) \Rightarrow 1)$.
 Suppose on the contrary that $A$ contains a non-zero finite closed ideal $I$.
 Then $I_0:= I \cap J\neq (0)$.
-As $I_0$ is finite, it has a tracial state $\tau$ and $\tau$ extends to a tracial state on $J$ (by Lemma \ref{lem:finite-under-extension}(b)), which is impossible.
+As $I_0$ is finite, it has a tracial state $\tau$ and $\tau$ extends to a tracial state on $J$ (because of Lemma \ref{lem:finite-under-extension}(b)), which contradicts the proper infiniteness of $J^{**}$.